yussifahmedgh/finalCapstone/README.md

 4. Here are the installation steps with pictures:

+# check your python to ensure you've python 3.10 installed
 ![Step 1](https://markdown-here.com/img/Screenshot2023-06-04 at 14.07.04.png)

+# Download files from github
 ![Step 2](https://markdown-here.com/img/Screenshot2023-06-04 at 14.11.04.png)

+# Run program on your terminal and follow the process to get your calculations
 ![Step 3](https://markdown-here.com/img/Screenshot2023-06-04 at 14.24.37.png)

 ## Usage